Imaginary-Horizons-Productions/BountyBot/wiki/Commands.md

 Add hunter(s) to a bounty's list of completers
 #### /bounty remove-completers
 Remove hunter(s) from a bounty's list of completers
+#### /bounty complete
+Close one of your open bounties, awarding XP to completers
 ### /commands

 > Usable in DMs: true